GEssuman/data-engineering-labs/docs/readme.md

 Files are parsed using pandas and read into memory preparing for staging.

-2. Data Validation & Satagin
+2. Data Validation & Staging
 Columns are renamed and standardized to match database schema requirements

 Datatypes such as datetime, float, and int are validated and converted appropriately.